Project IIRP14

 • identify levels of knowledge and support the development of cultural competence for health care providers and commissioners supporting the Showmen community.

-Following ethics approval from the School of Education and Social Care Research Ethics Panel in the Faculty of Health, Education, Medicine and Social Care at Anglia Ruskin University (Reference: ESC-SREP-21-202) (May 2023) a scoping review of the very limited literature on Showmen has been undertaken and engagement with key agencies including the Showmen’s Guild per accessible data has taken place (nb Census 2021 data on Showmen will not be made available until 2023).
+Following ethics approval from the School of Education and Social Care Research Ethics Panel in the Faculty of Health, Education, Medicine and Social Care at Anglia Ruskin University (Reference: ESC-SREP-21-202) (May 2023) a scoping review of the very limited literature on Showmen was undertaken and engagement with key agencies including the Showmen’s Guild per accessible data had taken place (nb Census 2021 data on Showmen will not be made available until 2023).

 Focus groups (in one locality) have been completed (separately) with Showmen and Health Professionals with a discussion group bringing together health workers and Showmen planned.

-Mirror focus groups are planned for the second locality.
-Photo-elicitation workshops (1 per locality) utilising images taken during the project are planned, to explore narrative pertaining to representations of work-life amongst the community on Yards and Fairgrounds.
+Mirror focus groups were planned for the second locality.
+Photo-elicitation workshops (1 per locality) were taken during the project and this explored the narrative pertaining to representations of work-life amongst the community on Yards and Fairgrounds.
 All fieldwork is anticipated to be completed by end November 2023.

-We will produce a report and briefing paper for health care professionals, and a minimum of two academic and practice focused journal articles.
+We produced a report and briefing paper for health care professionals, and a minimum of two academic and practice focused journal articles.

-Preliminary conversations are already taking place in one study area with health policy specialists working with commissioners with regard to preliminary findings from a focus group with health workers.
-This responsive interest creates scope to feed into the community partner working to develop training for health professionals working in localities with a large number of Showmen’s Yards specifically in relation to outreach, developing cultural competency for health professionals, and raising awareness of the prevalence of particular conditions amongst the communities.
+Preliminary conversations had taken place in one study area with health policy specialists working with commissioners with regard to preliminary findings from a focus group with health workers.
+This responsive interest created scope to feed into the community partner working to develop training for health professionals working in localities with a large number of Showmen’s Yards specifically in relation to outreach, developing cultural competency for health professionals, and raising awareness of the prevalence of particular conditions amongst the communities.

-It is anticipated that the team will explore the potential for the development of culturally appropriate health education materials to be co-designed and distributed to the populations in response to identified trends and prevalence of particular conditions.
+The team explored the potential for the development of culturally appropriate health education materials to be co-designed and distributed to the populations in response to identified trends and prevalence of particular conditions.

-Preliminary findings indicate that there are concerns when Showpeople are ‘on the road’ in some localities in relation to access to some health services.
-We anticipate that some recommendations can be made which are low cost or fiscally neutral to support improved access to health for travelling members of the community.
-Further proposals with regard to accessible health information outreach and screening opportunities will be developed over the course of the research
+Preliminary findings indicated that there were concerns when Showpeople are ‘on the road’ in some localities in relation to access to some health services.
+We developed recommendations that are low cost or fiscally neutral to support improved access to health for travelling members of the community.
+Further proposals with regard to accessible health information outreach and screening opportunities will be developed.

 Papers and resources